Search here...

 8. Check Garden Structures

-Be sure to bring in any trellises, garden swings or garden benches that won’t make it through the winter.
+Be sure to bring in any delicate trellises, garden swings, or garden benches that probably won’t make it through the winter.
 We had a wooden garden swing we did not bring in and it was destroyed from the cold temperatures.
-Add support to the plants or garden structures as needed.
+Take this time to add extra support to the plants or garden structures that will be staying outdoors.

 9. Monitor and Prevent Pest Infestations

-Look for signs of pests and damage from pests.
-Some insects lay eggs in the soil during the winter which can be detrimental to the plants growth in the spring.
+As you are inspecting your backyard, be sure to look for any signs of pests in your garden and damage from pests.
+Some insects can lay eggs in your soil during the winter and that can be life threatening to the plants growth in the spring.
 This is crucial especially in your vegetable garden!

 Now that your plants are ready to withstand the cold temperature.
-Use the downtime in the winter to look up what plants will thrive in your garden and plan for new plants.
-We always note what plants did well and what the conditions were like in that area so we know what to buy next year!
+Use the downtime in the Winter to look up what plants will thrive in your garden and plan for new plants.
+We always write down what plants did well and what the conditions were like in that area so we know what to buy next year!

 This blog post was all about winterize your garden.